NejibK/techExcellence/README.md

         const welcomeText = 'Hello and welcome!';
         for (let cnt = 0; cnt < membersAdded.length; ++cnt) {
             if (membersAdded[cnt].id !== context.activity.recipient.id) {
+                // We create the card
-                const welcomeCard = CardFactory.adaptiveCard(WelcomeCard);  // We define the card
+                const welcomeCard = CardFactory.adaptiveCard(WelcomeCard);
-                await context.sendActivity({ attachments: [welcomeCard] }); // we send the card }
+                // We send it as an attachment await context.sendActivity({ attachments: [welcomeCard] });
             }
+        }
         // By calling next() you ensure that the next BotHandler is run. await next();
     });
 ```

 ### Add NLP Capabilities to our bot (15 mn)

-1. Create Cognitive Services
+1. Create a new Natural Languange Processing (NLP) resource (Cognitive Services)

-    1.1.
-In your same Ressource Group, add a new service
+   1. In your same Ressource Group, create a new resource (+)

-    1.2.
-Search "Language Understanding"
+   2. Search for "Language Understanding"

-    1.3. creation options : "both" (default)
+   3. Creation options : "both" (default)

-    1.4.
-Select your Ressource Group
+   4. Select your Ressource Group

-    1.5.
-Both Regions: "West Europe"
+   5. Both Regions: "West Europe"

-    1.6.
-Review + Create > Create
+   6. Review + Create > Create

-    1.7.
-"Your deployment is complete" is displayed
+   7. "Your deployment is complete" is displayed

-2. Let's then create our Natural Language Processing (NLP) Model
+2. Let's then create our NLP Model (MS LUIS app)

-    2.1.
-Go to eu.luis.ai
+   1. Go to eu.luis.ai

-    2.2.
-Click "New App for conversation"
+   2. Click "New App for conversation"

-    2.3.
-Fill Name, Culture (English) ...
+   3. Fill Name, Culture (English) ...

-    2.4.
-Predictio Resource: You should be able to select the cognitive service you just created in the previous step
+   4. Prediction Resource: You should be able to select the cognitive service you just created in the previous step

-    2.5.
-Your app should appear > Clic it to open
+   5. Your app should appear > Clic it to open

-    2.6.
-In the menu on the top, clic "BUILD", intents and entities are displayed on the left side menu
+   6. In the menu on the top, clic "BUILD", intents and entities are displayed on the left side menu

-    2.7.
-Explore and check how intents and entities are built
+   7. Explore and check how intents and entities are built

-    2.8.
-Click on Training (Red color means that the model was not trained yet)
+   8. Click on Train (Red color means that the model was not trained yet)

-    2.9.
-Release : Our model will be available to do inferences
+   9. Publish : Our model will be available to do inferences

-3. Configure bot to connect to Az Language Understanding Service (LUIS)
+3. Configure your bot to connect to your LUIS app

-    3.1.
-Open the App Service
+   1. Open the App Service

-    3.2.
-Settings > Configuration
+   2. Go to Settings > Configuration

-    3.3.
-Add the following Application Settings
+   3. Add the following Application Settings
     - LuisAPIHostName - Value: "westeurope.api.cognitive.microsoft.com"
     - LuisAPIKey - Value: -your_luis_api_key- (can be found in LUIS platform, under MANAGE > Azure Ressources)
     - LuisAppId - Value: -app_id-  (can be found in LUIS platform, under MANAGE > Settings)